ojosproject/website/news/2024/09-20-road-to-iris.md

   [Node.js](https://nodejs.org/), which means you're downloading a browser for every new Electron app you install.
   [And there are a lot](https://www.electronjs.org/apps).
-- **Massive Memory Usage**: Because Electron uses Chromium for its frontend, it ends up consuming a _lot_ of memory.
+- **Heavy Memory Usage**: Because Electron uses Chromium for its frontend, it ends up consuming a _lot_ of memory.

 Tauri, on the other hand, tackles this differently: